harendra-kumar/concise-haskell/language/11-fold-and-unfold.rst

     initial :: b
     combine :: a -> b -> b
   you can fold t a : t a -> b

+folds are general as they fold many elements into a potentially different type.
+A monoid type folds into itself, that's why it is a MONO-id, it is mono and it has an id!

 Enables folding of 0 or more objects of the same type.
 A monoid adds the concept of empty to the semigroup.
 It is a convenience over